miwrona2/pizzeria/README.md

 (for example `c:/xampp/htdocs/` default for xampp )

 **MySQL configuration
-Open your "http://localhost/phpmyadmin/" panel and create new databese by coping and pasting contents of 'salsa.sql' (you can find it in main folder of my project) change credentials for database in ```app/Config/database.php``` lines 72-74
+Open your "http://localhost/phpmyadmin/" panel and create new databese by coping and pasting contents of `salsa.sql` (you can find it in main folder of my project) change credentials for database in ```app/Config/database.php``` lines 72-74

 default for xampp: